Text consolidated by Valsts valodas centrs (State

 from the total investment project costs provided for in the

-loan with preferential conditions has not been received;
+preferential conditions has not been received;

 6) the maximum applicable sum of direct tax rebates for the